lukeocodes/nexmo-developer/_documentation/verify/overview.md

 Nexmo handles code generation, verification and delivery via the fastest route available.
 You pay only for successful verifications, regardless of where your user resides.

 If the user does not reply [within a specified time period](), the Verify API sends it as a voice call using [TTS]() (Text to Speech) based on the user's locale.
 For example, the TTS for a `61*` phone number is sent in English with an Australian accent (`en-au`).
-You can specify the language, accent and gender in TTS in the request.
+You can specify the language, accent and gender in the request.

 By using the Verify API for [2FA]() (two-factor authentication), you can: